Gerson-Lima/Gerson-Lima/README.md

 ### About me

-• IT student throwing himself into the world of technology
+• Software Engineer student throwing himself into the world of technology

 • I'm currently a member of the junior company (AltoTech Jr) at ufersa.